Payment-Components/demo-translator-cbpr/README.md

 Pacs009ToMt202Mt205COV.setTranslateTo("205");
 ```

+### Message Validation

+In order to validate the translated MT message, you can use `MtMessageValidationUtils.validateMtMessage(SwiftMessage mtMessage)`,
+`MtMessageValidationUtils.parseAndValidateMtMessage(String message)` or any other way you prefer.
+In order to validate the translated CBPR+ message, you can use `CbprMessageValidationUtils.parseAndValidateCbprMessage(A appHdr, D documentMessage, CbprMessage.CbprMsgType cbprXsd)` where
+`CbprMsgType` can be retrieved from CbprMessage.extractCbprMsgType(), `CbprMessageValidationUtils.autoParseAndValidateCbprMessage(String message)` or any other way you prefer.

 ### Error Handling
+#### InvalidMtMessageException & InvalidMxMessageException
 When you translate a message, input message is validated.
 For example, in a MT→MX translation, the
 first step is to validate the MT message and we proceed to translation only if the message is valid.
-This is the reason why this directions throws `InvalidMtMessageException`.
+This is the reason why this direction throws `InvalidMtMessageException`.
 The other direction throws `InvalidMxMessageException`.
 Both Exceptions contain a `validationErrorList` attribute which contains a description of the errors occurred.

-In order to validate the translated MT message, you can use `MtMessageValidationUtils.validateMtMessage(SwiftMessage mtMessage)`,
-`MtMessageValidationUtils.parseAndValidateMtMessage(String message)` or any other way you prefer.
-In order to validate the translated MX message, you can use `CbprMessageValidationUtils.parseAndValidateCbprMessage(A appHdr, D documentMessage, CbprMessage.CbprMsgType cbprXsd)` where
-`CbprMsgType` can be retrieved from CbprMessage.extractCbprMsgType(), `CbprMessageValidationUtils.autoParseAndValidateCbprMessage(String message)` or any other way you prefer.
+#### StopTranslationException
+When there is a condition in input message that obstructs the translation, a `StopTranslationException` is thrown which
+contains a `translationErrorList`.
+The `TranslationError` has the structure:
+- errorCode
+- errorCategory
+- errorDescription

+#### TranslationUnhandledException
+When there is an exception that is not known, like `NullPointerException`, an `TranslationUnhandledException` is thrown the
+actual exception is attached as the cause.

 ### Modify the generated message